-All freshman applicants must take the SAT and/or the ACT, as they provide helpful standardized context for your application as compared to our overall applicant pool.
-Beginning with 2017 freshman applicants, the essay portion of both exams is optional but recommended.
-Be assured that test scores are only one part of our application review.
+All first-year applicants must take the SAT and/or the ACT, as they provide helpful standardized context for your application as compared to our overall applicant pool.
+However, be assured that test scores are only one part of our application review.

 We encourage you to try both the ACT and the SAT.
 We have no preference between the two tests and believe many students find they prefer one over the other.

 We also encourage you to test at least one time as a junior, if possible.
 Testing early allows you to get comfortable with the test and provides additional testing opportunities if you are not satisfied with your scores.